 In March 2021, we launched our internal communication channel using Yammer.
-We provided all staff with a Capability Scotland email address to ensure everyone can access wither via a mobile phone app or web browser.
-Our main Yammer channel, the Capability Hub provides a central resource for all staff, including access to our policies and procedures and our staff newsletter 'In the Loop.'
+Our main Yammer channel, the Capability Hub provides a central resource for all staff, including access to our policies and procedures and 'In the Loop.'
+We provided all staff with a Capability Scotland email address to ensure everyone can access whether via a mobile phone app or web browser.